 Although spontaneity can be conditioned by training, it is more an anti-skill than some precise technique.
 One cannot learn to simulate it, but one can learn to release it, recognize it and channel it.
 This is not some airy-fairy dogma, but simply a feature of the human nervous system identifiable by modern brain scanning techniques.
 It is a quite different neurological process, and takes a measurably longer time, to decide to do something rather than simply react to a stimulus.
 Spontaneity is not simply "thinking quickly."

 But characters who are off-balance, in an "Ah-ha!" moment, or reacting in chaotic or extreme situations, or just plain zany, are in a state that can't be effectively simulated.
 It is not just the scientist's instruments (FMRI etc.) that can register the difference.
-Also for the audience it somehow doesn't "ring true."
+Also for the audience somehow it doesn't "ring true."
 This means that not just the character, but also the actor has to be in an actual state of spontaneity.
 However, on stage, this spontaneity has to be reliably produced and repeated.
 The actor's I-myself (also referred to as "system two") has to release her Me-myself ("system one").

 An example of "system two" playwriting: